 If you have kids, they will surely appreciate a banana bread muffin in their lunch box, too!

 This is a very simple and reliable recipe that I use all the time with simple ingredients found in any house.
-The muffins turn out great every time!
+The banana bread muffins turn out great every time!

-I like to use very ripe bananas that are very dark on the outside and already so soft that it’s effortless to mash them.
-Baking in a muffin pan gives each muffin a nice, darker crust which is delicious to munch on!
+I like to use very ripe bananas that are already so soft that it’s effortless to mash them.
+Baking in a muffin pan gives each banana bread muffin a nice, darker crust which is delicious to munch on!
 Sometimes, I add chopped apples to the batter – makes these muffin even yummier!